Unique (And Sometimes Dangerous) Religious Rituals Around the World

-Piercing your body with thick hooks as a sign of devotion, tossing a baby from 50 feet above to make him healthier, and having your car blessed with holy water and flowers sound like strange religious customs to many people, but who is to say they are any more strange than the rituals associated with religions more familiar to those in the Western world?
-From rites of passage into manhood to rituals thought to bring luck and prosperity, here is a look at some unusual religious rituals around the world.
+Piercing your body with hooks as a sign of devotion, tossing a baby from the top of the tower to make him healthier, and having your car blessed with holy water and flowers may sound strange (and dangerous), but who’s to say they’re any weirder than the religious rituals we’ve come to accept at home?
+From rites of passage to rituals for luck and prosperity, here’s a look at some unusual religious rituals from around the world.

 During the celebration of the religious holiday Thaipusam, Hindus throughout the world declare their devotion to Lord Murugan by piercing various parts of their bodies.
-This may not sound unusual, except that the piercings are usually done with skewers, lances, large hooks or a small spear called a vel.
-Although the tradition of piercing started out relatively simply, as a small hole in the tongue created by the vel as a reminder to remain silent during meditation, it has evolved over the years to include all parts of the body, especially the back, chest and face.
-Some devotees go as far as attaching several large hooks to their backs, then pulling heavily loaded chariots down streets or up hills.
+The piercings are usually done with skewers, lances, large hooks, or a small spear called a vel.
+Although the tradition started out as a small hole in the tongue created by the vel as a reminder to remain silent during meditation, it’s evolved over the years to include the entire body, with the back, chest and face favored as parts to pierce.
+Some devotees even go as far as attaching several large hooks to their backs and using them as a harness to pull heavily loaded chariots down streets or up hills.

 Although it may seem strange to North Americans to have their mode of transportation blessed by a priest, this ritual is practiced in many parts of the world.
 Priests perform a ceremony that ensures safety and luck by praying, chanting, sprinkling holy water, fanning perfumed smoke, drawing signs and symbols on the vehicle, and adorning it with flowers.

-In Thailand, Buddhist priests regularly bless new cars, motorbikes and even new Thai Airways jets.
+In Thailand, Buddhist priests regularly bless new cars, motorbikes, and even new Thai Airways jets.
 In the Philippines, it is considered fortuitous to have a Catholic priest bless your jeep, car or motorcycle on Palm or Easter Sunday.
-Every week, at Copacabana near Lake Titicaca, Bolivia, owners decorate their cars, taxis, and buses with flower garlands, wreaths, and confetti, then line up for a ceremony called “La Bendicion de Movilidades” (The Blessing of the Vehicles).
+Every week, at Copacabana near Lake Titicaca, Bolivia, owners decorate their cars, taxis, and buses with flower garlands, wreaths, and confetti, then line up for a ceremony called “La Bendición de Movilidades” (The Blessing of the Vehicles).
 After the priests complete the mass blessings, owners and their families celebrate with champagne and fireworks.
-The United States is no exception, and several states (California, Rhode Island and New Jersey among others) hold large gatherings each year to bless motorcycles, riders and their friends to keep them safe and accident-free.
+It may come as a surprise to some, but the United States is no exception, and several states (California, Rhode Island, and New Jersey among others) hold large gatherings each year to bless motorcycles, riders and their friends to keep them safe and accident-free.

 For more than 700 years, at Grishneshwar Temple in western India’s Maharashtra state, parents have asked clerics to drop their infants from a 50-foot tower.
-The parents believe that the practice will make their children more intelligent, braver, luckier, and healthier.
-The children are generally between the ages of one and two and are dropped from the tower, where they free-fall into a sheet held by men below, then are quickly passed into the arms of their waiting parents.
+The parents believe that the free-fall will make their children more intelligent, braver, luckier, and healthier.
+Children between the ages of one and two are carefully dropped from the tower, and caught a sheet held by men below, then are quickly passed into the arms of their waiting parents.

-Many Westerners and secular Indians who have witnessed the spectacle are horrified by this ceremony, but it is fairly common in rural parts of India and is practiced both by Muslims and Hindus.
-Although religious officials declare that no child has ever been injured in the ritual, state officials are currently working to ban the practice.
+Many Westerners and secular Indians who have witnessed the spectacle are horrified by this ceremony, but it’s traditional in rural parts of India and is practiced both by Muslims and Hindus.
+Although religious officials are quick to declare that no children have been injured in the ritual, state officials are currently working to ban the practice.
 Supporters of the ban state the trauma and danger to the children, who are understandably terrified and visibly shaken by the ordeal, but those opposed to the ban feel strongly that practitioners should be allowed religious freedom.

 The boys are expected to keep the gloves on for ten minutes, letting the ants attack their hands.
 The initial bites are painful enough, but that is only the beginning of the ordeal.
 When the neurotoxins from the ants kick in, participants suffer symptoms that can last for hours or even days, ranging from gradually intensifying pain, paralysis, fever, hallucinations, shaking, convulsions, and loss of muscle control.
 Those who endure the torment become men.

-In the highly secretive religion of Santeria, a mix of African, European, and indigenous American beliefs, very little is known of the ceremonies or rituals, except for one: the channeling of gods known as Orisha.
-In Caribbean countries such as Venezuela, those worshiping the Santeria saint, Maria Lonza, regularly host sessions for communicating with the religion’s pantheon of gods and goddesses.
+Santeria is a mixture of African, European, and indigenous American beliefs.
+Very little is known of believers ceremonies and rituals, with one notable exception: the channeling of gods known as Orisha.
+In Venezuela and many Carribean countries, those worshiping the Santeria saint, Maria Lonza, host sessions for communicating with the religion’s gods and goddesses.
 Every year, on October 12th, followers come together at magical Sorte Mountain, Maria’s legendary home, to worship her and commune with her fellow gods.

-Channeling teams consist of one materia (the person who will become possessed) and one bonco (the interpreter of the gods’ messages) who work together to give various gods corporeal presence for the night’s celebrations.
-Once possessed and in a spiritual trance, materias may engage in a range of activities, from dancing over coals (baile en candela), lighting incense and candles, drinking alcohol, smoking cigars, sacrificing chickens, screaming out in religious fervor, spitting, cursing, drawing mysterious signs and symbols on the ground, adorning themselves with flowers, conveying cryptic messages, or stripping naked.
+Channeling teams consist of one materia (the person who will become possessed) and one bonco (the interpreter of the gods’ messages) who work together to give the gods and goddesses a corporeal presence for the night’s celebrations.
+Once possessed and in a spiritual trance, materias may engage in a range of activities, from dancing over coals (baile en candela), lighting incense and candles, drinking alcohol, smoking cigars, sacrificing chickens, screaming out in religious fervor, spitting, cursing, drawing mysterious signs and symbols on the ground, adorning themselves with flowers, and throughout it all conveying cryptic messages to the faithful.